Montana Draw Odds & Application Guide

 - You can purchase a bonus point without submitting a draw application (point-only option, included with application fee by March 15).

-- When you draw a limited-entry permit, all accumulated bonus points for that species are consumed.
+- Drawing a limited-entry permit wipes all your accumulated bonus points for that species.

 - Points don’t expire.
 They remain on your account indefinitely.